rido-min/MqttWorkerTemplate/README.md

 ## Features

 - Configure .NET DI with
-- - A MqttClient as a Singleton
+- - A MqttSessionClient as a Singleton
-- - MqttClient configured to re-connect if the connection drops
 - - Pub/Sub binders using the MqttClient
 - - A Hosted service to initialize the MqttClient
 - A `deployment.yaml` file to easily deploy into a AIO cluster